 No one should have to do everything on their own.
-Although retaining independence and ability is important, recognising the areas of your life where you could accept some support can result in a better quality of life, for you and the person you are caring for.
+Although retaining independence and ability is important, recognising the areas of your life where you could accept some support can result in a better quality of life for you and the person you are caring for.

-Dementia is a progressive disease, which means over time a person may lose their ability to complete everyday tasks, and require more support.
+Dementia is a progressive condition, which means over time a person may lose their ability to complete everyday tasks and require more support.

 Accepting support can trigger feelings of loss of independence in a person living with dementia and can be quite confronting for some people, especially those who have been strongly independent throughout their adult life.
-However, accepting support will enable both of you to have more time to focus on the things that matter to you.
+However, accepting support will enable yourself and the person you are caring for to have more time to focus on the things that matter.